 #

 On the other side of the same chamber, Quinn pressed her palm to a similar mark and felt it warm under her glove.
 She pulled her hand back and reached for the dorodango in her bag.
-For the first time since she’d made it, she took it out.
+For the first time since she’d made this one, she took it out.

-It sat in her palm and glowed in her headlamp, polished.
+It sat in her palm and glowed orange in her headlamp, polished.
 It looked like an idea that had been made round.
 She pressed it to her forehead, a talisman, and then put it back in her bag and fastened the strap.
 “If I die,” she muttered, “someone make sure Peggy gets this.”
 Then she shook her head.
 She didn’t believe in that sentence as anything but melodrama.
-She believed in the practical immortality of jokes.
+She believed in the immortal practicality of rocks – and the practical immortality of jokes.

 She studied it and then spoke aloud since silence had started to grow fur: “Hey there.”
 Her voice sounded like it did when a customer brought a dead appliance to the help desk and it was clearly out of warranty.

 “Hey,” said the chamber back, in an entirely different timbre – higher, cheerier, and shaking slightly.
-And very faint.
+Very faint.

 Quinn’s heart almost came out of her body.
 She turned, rapidly, and the beam sliced air and stone.
 Nothing.
 Someone was here, a meter, ten meters?
 Or in another cave.